UK Data Service data catalogue record for:

 LFS move from seasonal to calendar quarters

 In accordance with European Union regulations, the QLFS moved from seasonal (spring, summer, autumn, winter) quarters to calendar quarters (January-March, April-June, July-September, October-December) in 2006.
 Subsequently, calendar versions of all datasets in the main QLFS series were deposited and the previous seasonal datasets were removed from the Archive's catalogue at the request of ONS.
 However, some seasonal datasets may still exist for other LFS series, and ONS advise that, because of the method of construction and the weighting factors used in the datasets, comparison cannot be made between datasets of a calendar and seasonal nature.
 Time series and longitudinal analysis should only be conducted on datasets of the same type.

-More comprehensive versions of the QLFS datasets are also available via the UK Data Service Secure Access system.
+More detailed QLFS datasets than the SL versions are also available, via the UK Data Service Secure Access system.
 These datasets include further additional, detailed variables not included in either the EUL or SL versions.
-They are subject to further access restrictions (see the Secure Access webpages for details).
+They are subject to further access restrictions (see the Secure Lab webpages for details).

 Changes designed to improve confidentiality have been made to the identifier variables supplied with the main QLFS datasets from January-March 2011 onwards.
 Pseudonymised variables Casenop, Hserialp and Quotap are now included.

 Disclosure control decisions made at the ONS requires consideration of the sample being less than 1% of the population).
 Accordingly, the following changes were introduced for EUL datasets in 2014/15 (and may affect back-series datasets from 2001 onwards):